selwynpolit/d9book/book/dates.md

 ## Create a DrupalDateTime object and display as a year only

-This code creates a `Drupal\Core\Datetime\DrupalDateTime` object and returns the year in a render array with some markup. `DrupalDateTimes` are derived from `DateTimePlus` which is a wrapper for PHP `DateTime` class.
+This code creates a `Drupal\Core\Datetime\DrupalDateTime` object and returns the year in a render array with some markup. `DrupalDateTimes` are derived from `DateTimePlus`, which is a wrapper for PHP `DateTime` class.

 ```php
 use Drupal\Core\Datetime\DrupalDateTime;